 Preparing for Internationalization (i18n)

 Jahia is a multilingual CMS.
-This guide explains how to properly prepare your module for internationalization (i18n).
+This guide explains how to prepare your module for internationalization (i18n).

 Content Definition

-Even when your Jahia integration is not destined to be multilingual, it is a good practice to prepare it for i18n.
-The multilingual edition interface only appears when more than one language is configured on the website (⚙︎ > Sites > Choose a website > Languages), making the preparation invisible until used.
+Even when your Jahia integration is not intended to be multilingual, it is still good practice to prepare it for i18n.
+The multilingual editing interface only appears when more than one language is configured on the website (⚙︎ > Sites > Choose a website > Languages), so these features remain hidden until actually needed.

-To make a field translatable, you only need to add the i18n attribute to the field definition, and Jahia takes care of the rest.
+To make a field translatable, simply add the i18n attribute to the field definition, and Jahia takes care of the rest.
 It works for all field types and inputs.

 // Without `i18n`, the `body` field is shared across all languages